adamzap/landslide/README.md

 - Run `landslide slides.md` or `landslide slides.rst`
 - Enjoy your newly generated `presentation.html`

-Or get it as a PDF document if PrinceXML is installed and available on your
+Or get it as a PDF document if Prince is installed and available on your
 system:

     $ landslide README.md -d readme.pdf